jclo/es6lib/_dist/README.md

   }
 }
 ```
-Replace `MyApp` by your project name and fill `writer` with your credentials.
+Replace `NameOfYourProject` by your project name and fill `writer` with your credentials.

 And finally, type in the terminal: